theNewDynamic/oregonsadventurecoast.com/content/blog/coos-bay-downtown-association-farmers-market-announces-changes-for-2020-same-great-produce.md

 ---
-title: Coos Bay Downtown Association Farmers Market Announces Changes for 2020- Same Great Produce
+title: Coos Bay Downtown Association Farmers Market Announces Changes for 2020
 date: 2020-05-27T04:00:00+00:00
 description: CBDA Farmers Market announces it will open June 3, 2020 as an Essential Grocery-type Layout not a “Social Gathering” site.
 Read other changes can be expected